 There are times, such as where there has been domestic violence, where a court can make an exclusion order or order the transfer of a joint tenancy into the name of one tenant, or a tenancy in the name of one partner into the name of the other.
-This is under the Matrimonial Homes (Family Protection) (Scotland) Act 1981.
+This is under the Matrimonial Homes (Family Protection) (Scotland) Act 1981 or the Civil Partnership Act 2004.
 If a tenant needs advice about this, they could contact one of the advice groups listed at the end of these Notes or Scottish Women's Aid (http://womensaid.scot/)